stuebersystems/doc.quattropod.en/docs/mini/internet.md

 ![](/assets/img/quattropod.ssid.connect.png)

-* In the address bar of a web browser, enter the 'Direct Link IP' of the QuattroPod.
+* In the address bar of a web browser, enter the `Direct Link IP` of the QuattroPod.
 The settings interface of the QuattroPod appears:

 ![](/assets/img/quattropod_directIP.connect.png)